Sevilla Tower

 The Sevilla Tower (Torre Sevilla), known until 2015 as the Pelli Tower, is an office skyscraper in Seville, Spain.
 Its construction started in March 2008 and was completed in 2015.
-The tower is 180.5 m tall and has 40 floors.
+The stands at 180.5 m tall and has 40 floors.
 It is an office building, with the entrance to the tower located off Odiel street.
-The tower is the tallest building in Andalusia and in the city of Seville, and the seventh tallest in Spain.
+The tower is the tallest building in Andalusia and in the city of Seville, and the eighth tallest in Spain.
 It provides a panoramic view on all Seville.

 The tower is located in La Cartuja, the former zone of the Universal Exposition that took place in Seville between April and October 1992.
 It is located next to the river in an area being redeveloped since the early 2000s.
 The tower is flanked by two four story podium buildings also designed by César Pelli.
 The curved edges of the podium buildings define a plaza that opens on the north and south and narrows at the center, creating a pedestrian-scaled commercial street.

 The tower notably hosts a 5-star hotel, Eurostars Torre Sevilla, along with various offices.

-Controversy
+History

+Location

+In 2010, the works were awarded to a temporary joint venture of the construction company FCC (80%) and Inabensa (20%), a subsidiary of Abengoa.
+In the same year, the construction of the two podium buildings was awarded to the company Isolux Corsan.
+In 2013, CaixaBank awarded the completion works to the company Dragados.
+The façade has been installed by the company Inasus.

+The tower began housing offices in 2015, its adjoining shopping center opened in September 2018, and the hotel located on the upper floors of the tower was inaugurated one month later in October.
+The CaixaForum opened in 2017.